devrelcollective/awesome-devrel/README.md

 * [datocms.com](https://www.datocms.com/): DatoCMS is an API-based administrative area for your static websites.
 Use your favorite website generator, let your clients publish new content independently, host the site anywhere you like.
 * [gohugo.io](https://gohugo.io/): Hugo is one of the most popular open-source static site generators.
 With its amazing speed and flexibility, Hugo makes building websites fun again.
 * [jekyll](https://jekyllrb.com/): Jekyll is a popular, open source static site generator.
+* [gatsby](https://www.gatsbyjs.org/): Gatsby is a free and open source framework based on React that helps developers build blazing fast websites and apps

 ## Podcasting
 * [anchor.fm](https://anchor.fm/): Anchor is the easiest way to hear, share, and create audio worthy of your ears.
 Broadcast voice, mix in music from Spotify and Apple Music, and take call-ins from your listeners.
 All from your phone.
 * [mixlr.com](https://mixlr.com/): Mixlr is a simple way to share live audio online.
 Broadcast using any source and invite people to listen and chat in real-time.
+* [zencastr.com](https://zencastr.com/): Zencastr is a web app to record your remote interviews in studio quality with a separate track per guest

 ## Workshop training
 * [github.com/jpetazzo/container.training](https://github.com/jpetazzo/container.training): This repository contains materials (slides, scripts, demo app, and other code samples) used for various workshops, tutorials, and training sessions around the themes of Docker, containers, and orchestration.